Kiss Me More: Rankings

-Industry awards

 Music video

-The music video was filmed throughout the week of March 15-19, 2021, directed by Warren Fu.
+The music video was filmed throughout the week of March 15–19, 2021, directed by Warren Fu.
 It premiered the same day as the single.
 It features an astronaut (played by American actor Alex Landi) who crash-lands and explores the fictional "Planet Her", where Doja Cat and SZA portray seductive aliens who "provide soulful ambiance to his journey."
 At the end, he wakes up in a glass tube displayed among a collection of other men who have tried to explore the planet before him.

 Emlyn Travis of MTV praised the music video, describing Planet Her as "a mysterious, flourishing world filled with glittering oases, calming zen gardens, pastel sunset skies, and blossoming cherry trees that is ruled by two larger-than-life queens".
-Meaghan Garvey of Billboard noted that the video is "bathed in pastel hues and high-femme futurism, and while it's over-the-top sexy, it still ends with Doja and SZA cracking each other up while playing a video game in a galaxy far, far away. " Erica Gonzales of Harper's Bazaar described the video as a "fantastical" one that "only their creative minds could pull off."
+Meaghan Garvey of Billboard noted that the video is "bathed in pastel hues and high-femme futurism, and while it's over-the-top sexy, it still ends with Doja and SZA cracking each other up while playing a video game in a galaxy far, far away."
+Erica Gonzales of Harper's Bazaar described the video as a "fantastical" one that "only their creative minds could pull off."
 Jem Aswad of Variety deemed it "trippy", while Jackson Langford of NME described it as "sensual sci-fi".
 Mekishana Pierre of Entertainment Tonight noted that it was "as playful and sugary-sweet as the track itself".
 Trishna Rikhy of V wrote: "A celestial visual and sonic experience, the hints of surrealism Doja Cat constantly threads through her videos still lingers".
 John Wohlmacher of Beats Per Minute noted that the fact that these "playful goddesses" were more interested in videogames than men shows just how clever the thematic approach to Planet Her was.

 Live performances

 Doja Cat performed a solo version of "Kiss Me More" for the first time at Triller's inaugural Fight Club event in April 2021.
 Doja Cat and SZA performed the song together at the 2021 Billboard Music Awards in May 2021.
 Doja Cat again performed a solo version of the song within a medley at the 2021 iHeartRadio Music Awards later that month.
 During a solo virtual concert as part of American Express's "Unstaged" campaign, SZA performed her verse from the song as well as the chorus usually sung by Doja Cat.
 She performed it in the same manner during a solo virtual concert as part of Grey Goose's "In Dream" campaign.
+Doja Cat also included the song in the setlist for her The Scarlet Tour and SZA did the same for her SOS Tour.
+SZA covered the song again in 2025 during the Grand National Tour, which she co-headlined with rapper Kendrick Lamar.
+The performance included elements of "Kiss" (1986) by singer Prince, concluding with the single's distinctive guitar riff.